The Exploration Museum Iceland is an ode to the history of human exploration.

-Today, I’d love to take you behind the scenes of our visit and show you all the amazing things I discovered here!
+Today, I’d love to take you behind the scenes of my visit and show you all the amazing things I discovered here!

 Main Exhibition Rooms